ldijkman/async-esp-fs-webserver/docs/ino/ESP32-CAM_Camera_Webserver/readme.md

 got it a bit working (my ESP32-CAM dust collectors for > 2 years)
-- do not like the ftdi thingy, usb port shield might be a lot easier
+- do not like the FTDI thingy, usb port shield might be a lot easier
 - there was no mention of 5vcc, so thing keeps brownout rebooting after programming
 - will wait for the ESP32-CAM usb port shields before i continue with this
 - image size to large i think